TotallyInformation/node-red-contrib-uibuilder/docs/cache-node.md

 Memory is the biggest limitation, trying to cache too many entries **will** eventually crash Node-RED.
 This can be hard to predict as it depends on a lot of variables.
 Caution is advised.

+The "Cache by" (group-by) `msg` property must contain string values, other data types will be handled inconsistently if at all.
+The string value cannot be an empty string because that is ignored.

+Using `flow` or `global` cache types exposes the data to other nodes which could change the entries.
+This might be useful in some cases since it provides alternatives to simply sending the data into the cache node.
+These could be used for much more complex processing if needed.
+However, obviously this must be treated with caution.

+Also, when using `flow` or `global` types, you are able to change the name of the variable.
+Make sure that the name does not clash with other use.